 \section{Introduction}

 Markov chain Monte Carlo (MCMC) methods provide algorithms to generate Markov chains having an invariant measure that corresponds to the distribution with respect to which we are interested in computing integrals.
-The implementation of such samplers usually requires the specification of some functions.
-For instance, at each step of the Metropolis-Hastings (MH) algorithm (\cite{metropolis1953equation} and \cite{hastings1970monte}), the most commonly used method, a candidate for the next state of the Markov chain is generated from a proposal distribution (which has to be specified), and accepted according to a probability function (which is provided by the method).
+The implementation of such samplers usually requires the specification of proposal kernels.
+In the Metropolis-Hastings (MH) algorithm (\cite{metropolis1953equation} and \cite{hastings1970monte}), the most commonly used method, the proposal kernel corresponds to a proposal distribution that is used at each step to generate a candidate for the next state of the Markov chain.
+The candidate is accepted according to a probability function that is provided by the method.
 There are no guidelines that are valid in all situations for effectively achieving the specification step, at least no practical ones.
-The problem is that poor designs of the required functions may lead to inefficient algorithms, resulting in Markov chains that slowly explore their state space, and therefore, inadequate samples (see \cite{peskun1973optimum} and \cite{tierney1998note}).
+The problem is that poor designs of the proposal kernels may lead to inefficient algorithms, resulting in Markov chains that slowly explore their state space, and therefore, inadequate samples (see \cite{peskun1973optimum} and \cite{tierney1998note}).
 Researchers have therefore focused on finding optimal tuning procedures in special cases.